Teknologforeningen/tf-info/README.md

 **This command needs to be executed each time you start working on the project to make sure you're using the Python environment specific to this project.**

-Now, to install all of the Python libraries required you simply run:
+Now, to install all of the Python libraries required you run:

 	pip install -r requirements.txt